distributed-ledger-technology/vofarm-deno-part/README.md

 # VoFarm - Volatility Farming
-A peer 2 peer approach to increase price stability and to reduce price manipulation by exploiting non-fundamentals-based volatility.
+A peer 2 peer approach to increase price stability by exploiting manipulation induced (non-fundamentals-based) volatility.

 This module leverages [web3](https://deno.land/x/web3) and the [exchange connectors](https://deno.land/x/exchange_connectors).

-Open Source Developers are invited to propose strategies via Pull Requests.
-Most of the strategies in this repository are continuously updated by automated commits based on reinforcement learning and sentiment analysis.
-In this this respect this repository is an ongoing experiment serving as learning playground.
+Most of the strategies in this repository are continuously updated by automated commits.
+The content of those automated commits is suggested by experimental reinforcement learning and sentiment analysis services.
+In this respect this repository is an ongoing experiment serving as learning playground.

 ## Usage Examples Regarding Centralized Volatility Farming